NexPlayer/iOS-SDK/advanced.md

 Closes any currently open content.

-If the content is currently playing or paused, the content will be stopped first before it is closed.
-(This behavior differs from the old API, where the content must be stopped before closing it to avoid unpredictable behavior).
+If the content is currently playing or paused, the content will be stopped first before it is closed (this behavior differs from the old API, where the content must be stopped before closing it to avoid unpredictable behavior).

 Note that in some cases (such as when this is called while content is already playing, or if an open method is called while there is already open content) the content we automatically be closed when the nexPlayer:completedAsyncCmdStopWithResult: (NXPlayerDelegate-p) even occurs.
 In this very particular case, an additional (redundant) call to the close method inside the nexPlayer:completedAsyncCmdStopWithResult: (NXPlayerDelegate-p) handler will be ignored.